 Locke was interrogating public statuary well in advance of the recent high-profile debates about such monuments.
 A modified antique bust of Queen Victoria appears to wilt beneath a headdress and breastplate constructed from carnivalesque beads, imperial crests, and all manner of other embellishment.
 The artist frequently employs commonplace plastic novelties, drawing attention to the ways that these materials circulate globally and function as symbols of cultural exoticism.
 His overpainted share certificates (documents certifying stock ownership) offer insight into the historic movement of investment capital, magnifying the power dynamics and emblematic flourishes at play within these financial transactions.
 Armada, an impressive flotilla of suspended boats, poignantly evokes the universality of sea travel.
 By his own account, Locke is “making global links between people on the sea,” and his artwork is as historically freighted as it is contemporaneously charged.

-Hew Locke: Here’s the Thing originated at the Ikon Gallery, Birmingham, UK.
-Before opening here, it goes on view at the Kemper Museum of Contemporary Art, Kansas City, Missouri, from September 12, 2019, through January 5, 2020.
-The exhibition is accompanied by a catalogue published by Ikon Gallery, the Kemper Museum of Contemporary Art, and the Colby College Museum of Art.
+Hew Locke: Here’s the Thing is organized by Ikon Gallery, Birmingham, UK; Kemper Museum of Contemporary Art, Kansas City, Missouri; and the Colby College Museum of Art, Waterville, Maine.
+The exhibition is accompanied by a catalogue published by Ikon Gallery, Kemper Museum of Contemporary Art, and Colby College Museum of Art.